Magnetism and Electricity

 If the wire is not perpendicular to the magnetic field, but at an angle $\theta$ say, then the only the perpendicular component is considered and calculated as follows.

-$F = B \cdot I \cdot l \cdot \sin{\theta}$
+$$F = B \cdot I \cdot l \cdot \sin{\theta}$$

-$B = \mu_0 \cdot \mu_r \frac{N \cdot I}{l}$
+$$B = \mu_0 \cdot \mu_r \frac{N \cdot I}{l}$$

 magnetic force on a moving charge

-Lorentz force - LORENTZkraft $F_L = Q \cdot v \cdot B$
+$$F_L = Q \cdot v \cdot B$$

 - Q - charge (C)